jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

      - 'ls_node_extended/2_0_0_0000.0000.0001'
      - 'ls_node_extended/2_0_0_0000.0000.0007'

-   #### Note: for all the remaining queries in this lab you can run the query against the return path by simply reversing the startVertex and targetVertex.
-Example:
+   #### For all the remaining queries in this lab you can run the query against the return path by simply reversing the startVertex and targetVertex.
+Example where xrd07 and xrd01 are reversed:

    ```
    for v, e in outbound shortest_path 'ls_node_extended/2_0_0_0000.0000.0007' TO 'ls_node_extended/2_0_0_0000.0000.0001' ipv4_topology return  { node: v.name, location: v.location_id, address: v.address, srv6sid: v.sids[*].srv6_sid }
    ```

-   1. Run a shortest path query from source prefix (Amsterdam VM) to destination prefix (Rome VM), include hop by hop latency:
+   1. Next we can expand the diameter of our query.
+In this case its no longer just ingress router to egress router, its a shortest path query from source prefix (Amsterdam VM) to destination prefix (Rome VM).
+This example query also includes hop by hop latency:
    ```
    for v, e in outbound shortest_path 'unicast_prefix_v4/10.101.2.0_24_10.0.0.1' TO 'unicast_prefix_v4/20.0.0.0_24_10.0.0.7' ipv4_topology return  { node: v.name, location: v.location_id, address: v.address, srv6sid: v.sids[*].srv6_sid, latency: e.latency }
    ```